Can an Old Dog Learn New Tricks? Applying Traditional Corporate Law Principles to New Social Enterprise Legislation

 13 Transactions: Tenn.
 J. Bus.
 L. 221-265 (2012)

 Scholarly Commons Citation

 Plerhoples, Alicia E., "Can an Old Dog Learn New Tricks?
 Applying Traditional Corporate Law Principles to New Social Enterprise Legislation" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1006.
+1006.

 Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Corporate Finance Commons, Portfolio and Security Analysis Commons, Securities Law Commons